ghost-pep/aes-burst/README.md

 This is a tool for brute forcing AES keys.
 It was developed with inspiration from [AES Brute](https://github.com/unicornsasfuel/aesbrute) by unicornsasfuel.
+It was presented to DEFCON 27 under the talk Practical Key Search Attacks Against Modern Symmetric Ciphers.

 ## Installation

 This repo uses GNU make.
+The code has different dependencies depending on the program used.
+For the program presented at DEFCON, install cryptopp (`aesburst-multi`).
 Just clone the repository and then `cd aes_burst` and `make`.
 It's that simple!
 After building, 3 programs are generated: `aesburst-simple`, `aesburst-multi`, and `aesburst-ocl`.